Efik literature: Early era (1849-1929)

 The pioneers of early Efik written literature were the missionaries.
-The earliest missionaries departed from Liverpool on 6th January 1846 and set sail for Old Calabar.
-Among the first christian missionaries to arrive Old Calabar were Rev. Hope M. Waddell; Mr Samuel Edgereley, printer and catechist of the Jamaica mission; Mrs Edgerley, wife of Samuel Edgerley; Andrew Chisholm, carpenter; Edward Miller, teacher; and an ex-slave boy George who later became a reverend.
+The earliest missionaries departed from Liverpool on 6 January 1846 and set sail for Old Calabar.
+Among the first Christian missionaries to arrive Old Calabar were Rev. Hope M. Waddell; Mr. Samuel Edgereley, printer and catechist of the Jamaica mission; Mrs. Edgerley, wife of Samuel Edgerley; Andrew Chisholm, carpenter; Edward Miller, teacher; and an ex-slave boy George who later became a reverend.
 At their arrival on the 10th of April 1846, they made several attempts to understand the Efik language and transform it into writing.
-Two schools were set up, one at Creek town and the other at Duke town.
+Two schools were set up, one at Creek Town and the other at Duke Town.
 Books for students were an urgent matter and this was resolved by Samuel Edgerley who introduced the first lithographic press.
-The first christian mission was joined by several other missionaries amongst whom were Rev. Hugh Goldie who arrived on March 1847.
+The first Christian mission was joined by several other missionaries amongst whom were Rev. Hugh Goldie who arrived in March 1847.
 The first Efik dictionary titled, A vocabulary of the Efik or old Calabar language: with prayers and lessons was written by Rev. Edgerley in 1849.
 A majority of other works that followed were mainly of Biblical genre.
 A few fictional stories were also introduced to students at Old Calabar and translated into the Efik language.

-Although religious books were quite popular in this era, a small number of quasi-literature equally existed.
+Although religious books were quite popular in this era, a small number of quasi-literatures equally existed.
 Historical literature was often written in the Efik language by the Efik-speaking people.
 For example, the diarist Daniel Obiom Amaku records the founding of Okpo in Eniong Abatim in the Efik language.
 Letters of different sorts written in the Efik language were exchanged by the Efik in this early period.